wms-bp/crestron-blazor-identity/README.md

 # Crestron Blazor Identity with SQLite

 ## Project Overview
-This is a Blazor web application utilizing Radzen Blazor components, implementing user identity with SQLite as the database backend.
+This is a Blazor web application using Radzen Blazor components, implementing user identity with SQLite as the database backend.
 Designed for Crestron control systems, this is a proof-of-concept implementation.

 ## Prerequisites
 - .NET SDK